1950 East Pakistan riots: Rajshahi District

 On 28 February, the Kolkata-bound Assam Mail was attacked.
-On 28 February, disturbances erupted again in Rajshahi district.
-There were widespread incidents of murder, loot and arson in the villages under Tanore, Nachole and Gomastapur police stations.
+On 28 February, disturbances erupted again in Rajshahi District.
+There were widespread incidents of murder, looting, and arson in the villages under the Tanore, Nachole, and Gomastapur police stations.
 Forcible occupation of Hindu houses and rape and molestation of Hindu women led to the exodus of Hindus to Maldah district in the Indian Union.
-In some cases, the Bihari Muslims forcibly ejected the Bengali Hindus from their houses and occupied them.
-During their journey to India, the Hindus were subjected to all kinds of harassment.
+In some cases, Bihari Muslims forcibly ejected Bengali Hindus from their houses and occupied them.
+During their journey to India, Hindus were subjected to all kinds of harassment.
 The Ansars seized almost every belonging that the refugees had in their possession.
-They made the Hindu women suffer great indignities in the pretext of search.
+They made Hindu women suffer great indignities on the pretext of searches.

-On 17 March, the Pakistan police and the Ansars opened fire on the Santal refugees who were crossing over to India near Balurghat.
-17 were killed, and 14 were injured in the firing.
-The Pakistan armed forces and the Ansars drove away 20 Hindu families from Hariharpur village, very near to the border and adjacent to Balurghat in Indian Union.
-They broke open the roofs of the houses and took away the corrugated iron sheets, along with large quantities of rice, paddy, mustard, jute and utensils.
-In Jahanpur village, they forcibly take possession of the ornaments of the Hindu refugee women.
-At the meeting between the District Magistrates and the Superintendents of Police of West Dinajpur district and Rajshahi district held at Farshipara, within Pakistan, the Pakistani authorities demonstrated their determination to pursue strong action against the Bengali Hindus, Santals and other tribals.
+On 17 March, Pakistan police and the Ansars opened fire on Santal refugees who were crossing over to India near Balurghat.
+Seventeen were killed, and 14 were injured in the firing.
+The Pakistan armed forces and the Ansars drove away 20 Hindu families from Hariharpur village, very near to the border and adjacent to Balurghat in the Indian Union.
+They broke open the roofs of the houses and took away the corrugated iron sheets, along with large quantities of rice, paddy, mustard, jute, and utensils.
+In Jahanpur village, they forcibly took possession of the ornaments of Hindu refugee women.
+At the meeting between the District Magistrates and the Superintendents of Police of West Dinajpur district and Rajshahi district held at Farshipara, within Pakistan, the Pakistani authorities demonstrated their determination to pursue strong action against Bengali Hindus, Santals, and other tribals.
 Large numbers of Baloch soldiers were posted along the border near Balurghat.

 Mymensingh District

-In the Jamalpur and Kishoreganj sub-divisions of Mymensingh district, rioting started on 11 February and continued till 15th.
-The neighbouring Hindu villages around Sherpur, namely Lakshmanpur, Mucherer Char, Char Sherpur Jhankata, Bhatsana and Sapmari, were attacked.
+In the Jamalpur and Kishoreganj subdivisions of Mymensingh District, rioting started on 11 February and continued till 15 February.
+The neighbouring Hindu villages around Sherpur, namely Lakshmanpur, Mucherer Char, Char Sherpur Jhankata, Bhatsana, and Sapmari, were attacked.
 Hindu houses were looted and burnt.
-The Hindu houses in the villages of Atkapara, Firozpur and Budda villages were burnt.
+Hindu houses in the villages of Atkapara, Firozpur, and Budda were burnt.
 In Jumpur village, three members of the family of Tarak Saha were killed and their residence burnt.

-On 12 February, the Hindu passengers in the Akhaura - Bhairab Bazar rail route between Comilla and Mymensingh were massacred.
-Taya Zinkin the reporter of the London Economist and the Manchester Guardian reported that the Mymensingh bound trains from Ashuganj were stopped on the Bhairab Bridge on the Meghna.
-The Muslim mobs attacked the Hindu passengers from both sides of the bridge.
-Those who dived into the river and tried to swim ashore were hit by brickbats and forcefully drowned.
-According to eyewitness Pierre Dillani about 2,000 Hindus were massacred on the Bhairab Bridge.
-On the same day, the Hindu passengers on board were attacked near Sararchar, a railway station between Bhairab Bazar and Kishoreganj.
+On 12 February, Hindu passengers on the Akhaura–Bhairab Bazar rail route between Comilla and Mymensingh were massacred.
+Taya Zinkin, the reporter of The Economist and The Manchester Guardian, reported that Mymensingh-bound trains from Ashuganj were stopped on the Bhairab Bridge on the Meghna.
+Muslim mobs attacked Hindu passengers from both sides of the bridge.
+Those who dived into the river and tried to swim ashore were hit by brickbats and forcibly drowned.
+According to eyewitness Pierre Dillani, about 2,000 Hindus were massacred on the Bhairab Bridge.
+On the same day, Hindu passengers on board were attacked near Sararchar, a railway station between Bhairab Bazar and Kishoreganj.